obowersa/opcua_check/README.md

 - Build/release process ( currently relies on folk reading the makefile )
 - Expand the testing to cover the CLI component ( similar to what I did for the wfwiki project )
 - Add in dockerfile support ( with container structure tests/etc )

+## To run/build
+- Ensure you have make installed
+- Ensure you have go 1.20 installed
+- Run make-run-all

+To build for a specific platform, run:

+- make build-<platform>

+Type make for more help info

+Once built, execute the output in bin/ to see the CLI help info